Chapter 3:

 With a sigh, Nicolaus gave, in seeing that he was fighting a losing battle.

-They all piled into Dani’s car and drove downtown towards the police station.
-Along the way Alonso and Dani sung along to a song on the radio, one such activity that Nicolaus, as a modern-day hermit, loathed.
-Ignoring them in favor of isolating himself in the backseat, his sister began singing in Spanish, a skill he’d never known she possessed which caught his attention.
-(I guess all the time away really has taught her some new things.
-Can’t treat her like the same brat from when we were kids anymore, huh.
-Have I changed at all since then, I wonder…)
+They all piled into Dani’s car and drove down towards the police station.
+On the way, Alonso and Dani sung along to a song on the radio.
+Ignoring them in favor of isolating himself, Nicolaus, as a modern-day hermit, loathed such an activity.
+When his sister began singing in Spanish, however, it caught his attention.
+(I guess all the time away really has taught her some new things.)
+It was a skill he’d never known she possessed.
+(Can’t treat her like the same brat from when we were kids anymore, huh.
+Have I changed at all since then, I wonder.
+Doubt it.)

 “Hey Nick, what’s going on?
 You’re awfully quiet back there.”
-Dani turned all the way around in her seat to ask that question.
-Nicolaus slumped down with the hood of his sweatshirt pulled up over his head.
+Dani turned all the way around in her seat to question her brooding brother.
+He’d unintentionally slumped down with the hood of his sweatshirt pulled up over his head.

 “Ah, that explains why you’re dressing like an edgy teenager again.”